 Before you can define your modified or new brand identity, you must understand your existing brand identity and objectively look at all factors that influence how your nonprofit presents itself publicly.

-This includes evaluating your volunteers, your donors and prospective donors, your nonprofit sector, your vision, mission statement, and values, your brand identity, brand image, and your brand.
+This includes evaluating your volunteers, donors, prospective donors, your nonprofit sector, vision, mission statement, values, brand identity, brand image, and brand.

 1. Start by evaluating your existing core identity

 Your core identity is often defined by your nonprofit’s vision (why your nonprofit exists), mission (what your nonprofit does), and values (the beliefs that guide your nonprofit’s actions).

 You may already have your vision, mission statement, and values documented, but don’t worry if you don’t.

 Most nonprofits chose to document these and put them on their website.

 The important exercise for existing nonprofits is to evaluate whether their original vision, mission statement, and values are still relevant.
 Here are some helpful questions you can ask: